|Stadtholder King William III|

 The accession of Charles II (brother of Mary) strengthened William's position.
 The States reacted to it by making him 'Child of state' and taking over his education.
 His mother Mary left for England.
 Mary died there before the end of 1660, and her testament gave the states reason to take their hands of William.

-William becomes stadholder and saves the nation
+2 William becomes stadtholder and saves the nation

 In 1673 Louis personally captured Maastricht in June, but the English and French fleets were beaten at Kijkduin.
 William then allied the Dutch with Spain, Lorraine and the emperor.
 In September he captured Naarden and in November Bonn.
 Louis was induced to order the evacuation of the plundered provinces in October 1673.

 1674 opened with the peace of Westminster in February, quickly followed by the one with Münster in April.
 For William this was still not enough and so peace with Cologne and an alliance with Brandenburg followed.
 On the diplomatic front William had now arranged practically the whole of Europe against France.
 With confidence he then marched to the battle of Seneffe in August 1674.
 The outcome of the battle was a draw, but in light of the French reputation for winning battles this was still an advantage to William.
-His allies reacted by letting him command the next year.

-William invades England, Glorious Revolution
+3.3 William invades England, Glorious Revolution

-William's internal policy in England
+4.1 William's internal policy in England

 One of William III's great failures is his internal policy in England.
 Even though one can say that the Glorious Revolution and some of his measures finally made England a bright example of good governance, he did not profit from them himself.
 In stead the xenophobia and narrow mindedness of the English politicians gave him a strong desire to leave the island to its own devices, and he nearly did.
 One should however also note that William did not try to charm the English politicians into adhering to his cause.
 It is rather remarkable that as soon as the English had their 'own' queen executing the same policy they were far more supportive.

-William's internal policy in the United Provinces
+4.2 William's internal policy in the United Provinces

-After the French had left the United Provinces there was a lot resentment against the ruling regents in the provinces were William was stadholder.
+After the French had left the United Provinces, there was a lot resentment against the ruling regents in the provinces were William was stadtholder.
 In Holland and Zeeland this centered on them having left the country defenceless against France, while in Utrecht, Overijssel and Gelderland the population resented their lack of courage.
 It is typical for his persuasive skills that over time William succeeded in getting most of the Holland regents to adopt his point of view about politics.